 Several species of the genus Pistacia are referred to as pistachio.
-The pistachio is a nut produced by about 20 species of shrub such as the Pistacia vera, Pistacia atlantica, Pistacia terebinthus, Pistacia khinjuk, and Pistacia that belong to cashew lentiscus the (Anacardiaceae) family.
+The pistachio is a nut produced by about 20 species of shrub such as the Pistacia vera, Pistacia atlantica, Pistacia terebinthus, Pistacia khinjuk, and Pistacia lentiscus that belong to the cashew (Anacardiaceae) family.
 Pistachio (Pistacia vera) is cultivated in Iran, the Middle East, United States, and Mediterranean countries (1).